instructor-ai/instructor/docs/concepts/retrying.md

 ## Simple: Max Retries

-The simplest way of defining a retry is just defining the maximum number of retries.
+The simplest way to set up retries is to assign an integer value to `max_retries`.

 ```python
 import openai